pcordes/par2-cleanhistory/README_FIRST.txt

 legacy code for XP and Windows 2000" folder.
 You will also need to copy the CxxFrameHandler3_to_CxxFrameHandler.obj file to your par2cmdline-0.4-tbb-<version> folder.

+To build the 64-bit executable, install the "Windows 2003 Server R2" version of the platform SDK and open a command line window for a 64-bit Windows XP build environment (in the Platform SDK program group in the Start Menu).
+Change the directory to the par2cmdline-0.4-tbb-<version> directory.
+Move or copy the Makefile in the win64-prebuilt directory to its parent (ie, to the par2cmdline-0.4-tbb-<version> directory).
+Then invoke the 'nmake' command to build the binary.
+The result should be an executable file named par2_win64.exe in the par2cmdline-0.4-tbb-<version> directory.
+This can then be renamed to par2.exe if so desired.
+You should link the executable with the tbb20_20080408oss release of the TBB because the 2.1 releases don't support the VC7.1 runtime libraries.